gabriel-laet/api-docs/src/docs/presto/overview/index.md

 #### Package
 * A package is composed by three groups: Recipient, Destination & Charge Information
-* *Recipient:* name (required) & phone (once provided, we’ll send an SMS with delivery tracking)
+* *Recipient:* name (required) & phone (if provided, we’ll send an SMS with delivery tracking)
 * *Destination:* delivery address info (lat/lng, street address, street number, neighborhood and city)
-* *Charge Information:* charge method, charge value and charge change (when cash is the chosen charge method)
+* *Charge Information:* charge method, charge value and charge change (when the chosen charge method is cash)